Toasterlabs/O365ManagementAPI/README.md

 ## Description
 Collection of PowerShell code to retrieve information from Office 365 using the O365 management API...
 If you decide to reuse this code in your own projects, give me a shout-out!

+Currently has the following functions:

+### get-globalconfig
+Param: ConfigFile
+Imports configuration from json

+### Get-oauthtoken
+Param: Resource, ClientID, ClientSecret, LoginURL, TenantDomain Constructs header for use with other functions

+### get-SCVMessages
+Param: ConfigFile, OutputPath
+Pulls all messages down from the Service Health Dashboard and stores them in XML format by ID.
+Overwrites any existing XML file with the same name

+### get-CurrentStatus
+Param: ConfigFile, Outputpath
+Pulls the current status of the service and stores it in a CSV file.
+This will append any existing CSV that exists!

 ##  Configuration
 You'll need to set up an app in the Azure management portal: https://msdn.microsoft.com/en-us/office-365/get-started-with-office-365-management-apis?f=255&MSPPError=-2147217396#application-registration-in-azure-ad